wikimedia/restbase/doc/Implementation.md

 Status: Design draft.
 Feedback wanted.

-Lightweight HTTP transaction requests are a collection of requests whose execution is conditional on a primary request suceeding.
+Lightweight HTTP transaction requests are a collection of requests whose execution is conditional on a primary request succeeding.
 Typically the primary request is made conditional using HTTP `If-Match`, `If-None-Match` and similar headers.
 This allows for atomic updates to a primary entity while avoiding *lost updates*.